Ci'en Temple (Liaoning)

 Ci'en Temple (慈恩寺 (Cí'ēn Sì)) is a Buddhist temple located in Shenhe District of Shenyang, Liaoning, China.
-Ci'en Temple is the site of headquarter of Shenyang Buddhist Association.
+Ci'en Temple is the site of the headquarters of the Shenyang Buddhist Association.

 History

 Ci'en Temple was first built in 1628, during the reign of Chongzhen Emperor in the late Ming dynasty (1368–1644).
 In 1644, at the dawn of the Qing dynasty (1644–1911), the Main Hall, Hall of Skanda and corridors were added to the temple.
 But the temple became dilapidated for neglect.

 In 1912, abbot Buzhen (步真) began to rebuild the temple.
 The reconstruction took 18 years, and lasted from 1912 to 1930.

 The temple was designated as a municipal level key protection unit in 1985 and provincial level key cultural heritage in 1988.
 In 1983, the temple has been designated as a National Key Buddhist Temple in Han Chinese Area by the State Council of China.

 Architecture

 Occupying an area of 2995 m2, Ci'en Temple has 135 buildings and halls.
 The entire complex faces the west and has an exquisite layout in the order of the Shanmen, Four Heavenly Kings Hall, Mahavira Hall, Bhikkhu Hall and Buddhist Texts Library.
 The Bell Tower and Drum Tower are placed on both sides of the Four Heavenly Kings Hall.